vigneshm347/utility_prompts/GroupExpenseSplitter.md

 > - TOTAL OWED row = plain `SUM()` over the Helper sheet columns
 > - Freeze the header row
 > - Alternate row shading, colored header and TOTAL OWED row
+> - Add a buffer of at least 2× the estimated row count so the user rarely runs out of space
+>
+> **After generating the file, tell the user:**
+> - ✅ To add an expense: type into the next empty row — formulas already cover it
+> - ✅ To edit an expense: click the cell and type the new value
+> - ❌ To remove an expense: do NOT delete the row — select all cells in that row and press Delete to clear contents
+> - ❌ Never insert or delete rows — this shifts Helper sheet references and breaks TOTAL OWED

 ---